perseusrealdeal/TheTechnologicalTree/README.md

 > This is the Xcode 10.1 project configured to make easy start for developing macOS app.

-Idea to use

-`step 1:` make a copy of repository as a template

-`step 2:` rebase the main branch with `Xcode-10.1-macOS-App` for the first initial preconfigured commit

-`step 3:` rename the branch `Xcode-10.1-macOS-App` > `v0.0.1`

-`step 4:` update the branch `v0.0.1` for the project specifics

-`step 5:` create a pull request for `v0.0.1`

-`step 6:` merge a pull request for the initial point of development process

 # Build system requirements

 - [macOS 10.13.6+](https://apps.apple.com/us/app/macos-high-sierra/id1246284741?ls=1)